UKCloud/documentation/articles/azure/azs-sd.md

 ---
-title: UKCloud for Microsoft Azure Service Definition
+title: UKCloud for Microsoft Azure Stack Hub Service Definition
 description: Provides an overview of what is provided by the UKCloud for Microsoft Azure service
 services: azure-stack
 author: shighmoor
-reviewer: shighmoor
+reviewer: shall
-lastreviewed: 15/04/2021
+lastreviewed: 10/09/2021
 toc_rootlink: Users
 toc_sub1: Service Information
 toc_sub2: